stetson06/stetson06.github.io/_posts/2022-01-23-causal-impact.md

 The above results are given in terms of absolute numbers.
 In relative terms, the response variable showed an increase of +41.11%.
 The 95% interval of this percentage is [34.23%, 48.22%].

 This means that the positive effect observed during the intervention period is statistically significant and unlikely to be due to random fluctuations.
 It should be noted, however, that the question of whether this increase also bears substantive significance can only be answered by comparing the absolute effect (49.92) to the original goal of the underlying intervention.

 The probability of obtaining this effect by chance is very small (Bayesian one-sided tail-area probability p = 0.0).
 This means the causal effect can be considered statistically significant.
 ```
 <br>
 So, this is the same information as we saw above, but put into a written report which can go straight to the client!

 The high level story of this is that, yes, we do see a clear jump in sales for those customers who joined the Delivery Club, over and above what we believe they would have spent, had the club not been in existence.
-This uplift is deemed to be significantly significant (@ 95%).
+This rise is deemed to be significantly significant (@ 95%).

 ___
 <br>
 # Growth & Next Steps <a name="growth-next-steps"></a>

-It would be interesting to look at this pool of customers (both those who did and did not join the Delivery club) and investigate if there were any differences in sales in these time periods *last year* - this would help us understand if any of the spending increase we are seeing here is actually the result of seasonality.
+It would be interesting to look at this pool of customers (both those who did and did not join the Delivery club) and investigate whether there were any differences in sales in these time periods *last year* - this would help us understand if any of the spending increase we are seeing here is actually the result of seasonality.

-It would be interesting to track this uplift over time and see if:
+It would be interesting to track this boost over time and see if:

 * It continues to grow
 * It flattens or returns to normal
-* We see any form of uplift pull-forward
+* We see any form of increase pull-forward

-It would also be interesting to analyze what it is that is making up this uplift.
+It would also be interesting to analyze what it is that is making up this rise.
 Are customers increasing their spending across the same categories - or are they buying into new categories?